 “I don’t know.”

 “We should investigate,” Wave suggested.
-“The Horde might have other tricks up their sleeves.”
+“The Zinji might have other tricks up their sleeves.”

-The two rushed into the woods, heading straight for the site of the explosion, and when they finally reached the target they saw a single gnome mage.
-He was standing at the center of a crater, with nothing but ash circling the air around him.
+The two rushed into the woods, heading straight for the site of the explosion, and when they finally reached the target they saw a single man standing in the midst of total chaos.
+A Flamecaller.
+A madman.

 “Frosty!”
 Macksyn shouted.
 “What are you doing?”

-The gnome spun around, panic on his face.
+The man spun around, panic on his face.
 “Get to cover!”

-The pandaren was going to ask what he was talking about, but before he could, blue spinning disks of arcane magic sliced through the air, nearly cutting him and Wave in half before slamming into the ground and kicking up a bunch of dirt.
-They traced the attack back to its source and saw a Nightborne Elf, dressed in full regalia with another two spinning disks spinning in hand.
+The Patnesh was going to ask what he was talking about, but before he could, blue spinning disks of aethereal magic sliced through the air, nearly cutting him and Wave in half before slamming into the ground and kicking up a bunch of dirt.
+They traced the attack back to its source and saw a Zinji dressed in full regalia with another two spinning disks spinning in hand.

-Before she could attack, Wave wasted no time calling upon the elements to bring down a pillar of fire, which separated the two foes.
-Macksyn used what knowledge he had of healing powers to wrap Frosty in a restorative spell and then the three of them gathered up behind the pillar, ready to face the Nightborne when she came for them.
+Before she could attack, Wave wasted no time calling upon luminary magic to bring down a burning pillar of light.
+Macksyn used what knowledge he had of healing powers to wrap Frosty in a restorative spell and then the three of them gathered up behind the pillar, ready to face the enemy when she came for them.

 What they hadn’t anticipated, however, was for there to be multiple enemies.

-As Wave’s pillar died down, the elf was still standing in attack position, but now she was flanked by two undead figures as well, and at least one Tauren.
+As Wave’s pillar died down, the woman was still standing in attack position, but now she was flanked by two other figures as well, and at least one looked like a Besherman!

 “Don’t underestimate them,” Frosty said.
 “They’re powerful.”